 But it is for a "limited time".

 Life is uncertain.
 Death is uncertain and could come tomorrow.
-Thankfully, for those who have trusted Christ, death will only be the start of something so much better--a life in perfect unity with God who is the source of everything good and pure and honorable.
+Thankfully, for those who have trusted Christ, death will only be the start of something so much better--a life in perfect unity with God who is the source of everything good and pure and right and true and honorable.